andpor/react-native-sqlite-storage/README.md

 SQLite.openDatabase({name : "testDB", readOnly: true, createFromLocation : "/data/mydbfile.sqlite"}, okCallback,errorCallback);
 ```

 Note that in this case, the source db file will be open in read-only mode and no updates will be allowed.
 You cannot delete a database that was open with readOnly option.
+For Android, the read only option works with pre-populated db files located in FilesDir directory because all other assets are never physically located on the file system but rather read directly from the app bundle.